This article describes steps to take if you are unable to download or save files using Firefox.

 - In the Search field, enter browser.download.

-- If any of the following settings have a status of user setmodified, reset their values.
-To reset a value, right-clickhold down the Ctrl key while you click the setting and select from the context menu:
+- If any of the following settings are in bold text, reset their values.
+To reset a value, click the Delete or Reset button, depending on the preference:

-- If desired, you can revert back to your preferred download folder settings by changing your Firefox settings.
+- If desired, you can revert back to your preferred download folder settings in your Firefox OptionsPreferencesSettings panel, in the Downloads section under Files and Applications.

 Choose a valid download folder in Safari Preferences